myAmericaDevSummit2015/RecCollector/README.md

 ## RecCollector
-A unified Application Programming Interface (API) server built around various API's oriented towards providing useful data that correlates to core information pulled from the Recreation Information Database (RIDB) by geolocation.
+A unified Application Programming Interface (API) server built around various API's oriented towards providing useful data that correlates to core information pulled by geolocation from the Recreation Information Database (RIDB).

 Built on Bluemix